Wattle Queen: Description

 The Queen is depicted wearing her wattle gown by Norman Hartnell, which she had worn on her first evening engagement during the 1954 Royal tour in Sydney.
 Dargie said, "I was never more impressed than when I saw wearing her wattle gown.
 It was regal and it was Australian.
 And that was the gown I wanted to paint her in ...
 I knew I had to have that wattle gown".
 She is also wearing a sprig of wattle on her shoulder.

-In the portrait, the Queen is wearing the Girls of Great Britain and Ireland Tiara, which was given to her by Queen Mary and a diamond necklace gifted by the Nizam of Hyderabad.
+In the portrait, the Queen is wearing the Girls of Great Britain and Ireland Tiara, which was given to her by Queen Mary, and a diamond necklace gifted by the Nizam of Hyderabad Mir Osman Ali Khan.

 The Queen is shown seated against a greenish background with her hands folded simply in her lap.

 Reception

 The portrait was officially presented to the Australian Commonwealth in 1955 by Mrs Beveridge at Parliament House on 21 April, the Queen's birthday, and was received by Prime Minister Robert Menzies through the Governor-General William Slim.
 The portrait was received well by Australians and the Australian Government, and became the Queen's official Australian portrait.
 Owned by the Historical Memorials Committee, it remains on long-term loan for permanent display at Parliament House in Canberra.
 It became known as the "Wattle Painting", and has been described as "one of the most recognisable and treasured examples of 20th century Australian portraiture".
 Within a short time of its completion, the painting took on the status of an official portrait.

 Colour prints of the painting were made available and began to appear in Federal, State and Local Government Departments, and many schools, hospitals, libraries and church halls throughout Australia.
 Under the terms of the 1954 Australian Citizenship Convention, a print of the work was generally present in local town halls where many naturalisation ceremonies took place.

 The portrait became affectionately known as "Wattle Queen", and the Queen herself referred it as a "nice friendly portrait".

 On 8 April 1994, a 45 cent stamp of the Queen was issued by Australia Post to commemorate the Queen's birthday, which featured Dargie's wattle painting.

 The portrait formed the centrepiece of the National Memorial Service for the Queen at Parliament House in Canberra on 22 September 2022, held days after her state funeral.